sglossary

 Cpu = BpCu∩CpAu . . . . . . . . . . . . . .
 Cup = BuCp∩CuAp

-cevian nest Suppose D,E,F are triangles, and that F is inscribed in E, and E is inscribed in D. If any two of the three triangles are perspective, then the ordered triple (D,E,F) is a cevian nest.
+Let D,E,F be triangles, where F is inscribed in E, and E is inscribed in D. If any two of the three triangles are perspective, then the ordered triple (D,E,F) is a cevian nest.
 (It is well known that if any two of the three triangles are perspective, then each is perspective to the third; in particular, E is a cevian triangle of D, and F is a cevian triangle of E.)

 If you have The Geometer's Sketchpad, you can view CEVIAN NEST.